jayroxis/Link-Injection/README.md

 # Link-Injection
-Simple link injection implementation using PyTorch and PyTorch Geometric
+Simple link injection implementation using PyTorch and PyTorch Geometric.

+Run the jupyter notebook to reproduce the results.